 Many of its buildings have a French & Spanish touch.
-Louisiana was once a Spanish province, & after the great fire the Spanish rebuilt it.
+Louisiana was once a Spanish province, and after the great fire the Spanish rebuilt it.

 I arrived at Jackson Square or Plaza de Armas.
-Opposite the Saint Louis Cathedral, the oldest in the USA & one of the few Catholic temples in the country.
+Opposite the Saint Louis Cathedral, the oldest in the USA and one of the few Catholic temples in the country.

 Next to it there is the Cabildo Museum.

 In the other corner I found a very common image, a group playing, in a balcony this time.
-This city oozes music from every corner & I am delight as I adore jazz!
+This city oozes music from every corner and I am delighted as I adore jazz!

-Right opposite the musicians, there is the Café Pontalba, where I decided to have some breakfast & try some creole delights, like the Cajun potatos, a bit hot & very nice.
+Right opposite the musicians, there is the Café Pontalba, where I decided to have some breakfast and try some creole delights, like the Cajun potatos, a bit hot and very nice.
 Sometimes there are not many veggie options in such typical places, but we adapt.
 By the way, Cajun is how they call the inhabitants of Louisiana as well as its French culture & cuisine.

 I carried on to the Mississippi River, which was only a few steps away, passing by the factory of their famous Jax beer.

-Near by there is the French Market & its legendary Café Le Monde, with a big queue, of course it’s Sunday, so I decided to continue my way.
+Near by there is the French Market and its legendary Café Le Monde, with a big queue, of course it’s Sunday, so I decided to continue my way.

-In the Frenchmen Street I found all types of characters, a very Carnival atmosphere.
+In the Frenchmen Street I found all types of characters, a very Carnival atmosphere, loads of live music.
 This street is ideal to go out at night, they say it’s better than the famous Bourbon Street & I agree.

 Within the French Market in Marigny I came across many little bottles of the famous Tabasco sauce, born in the south of Louisiana, the biggest producer of the world.